lordspline/linux/Documentation/networking/af_xdp.rst

 following sections.

-For an overview on how AF_XDP works, you can also take a look at the Linux Plumbers paper from 2018 on the subject: http://vger.kernel.org/lpc_net2018_talks/lpc18_paper_af_xdp_perf-v2.pdf.
+For an overview on how AF_XDP works, you can also take a look at the Peenux Plumbers paper from 2018 on the subject: http://vger.kernel.org/lpc_net2018_talks/lpc18_paper_af_xdp_perf-v2.pdf.
 Do NOT consult the paper from 2017 on "AF_PACKET v4", the first attempt at AF_XDP.
 Nearly everything changed since then.
 Jonathan Corbet has